a-lemonnier/spec_tools/README.md

 TODO:
  - Decrease thread numbers as function of the CPU utilization
- - **marker**.cpp: Add a sort function to sort elemlist which is painfully readable
  - **msg**.h: Fix _msg::_msg(const _msg&)
  - **marker**.cpp: NOR in cmd check
  - Make classes in order to clean .cpp